 Making Spaces: Expanding Making in Schools Across the Nation is a partnership between Google, Maker Education Initiative (Maker Ed) and Children’s Museum of Pittsburgh (CMP), which aims to develop a national strategy to sustainably integrate making into schools across the country.

 Children’s Museum of Pittsburgh is excited to announce the 10 schools in the Pittsburgh region that have been selected to take part in the project:

 - Buffalo and South Buffalo Elementary Schools

 - Central and William Penn Elementary Schools

 - Greensburg Central Catholic Junior-Senior High School

 The innovative model involves providing schools with maker education expertise from a nearby museum, library, school district or community organization, known as a “hub.”
 Ten hubs across the country, of which the Children’s Museum is one, each collaborate with 5-10 schools to help them launch crowdfunding campaigns to raise funds for their makerspaces, as well as provide guidance to help each school hone their approach to implementing maker education.
 The Museum will also provide the schools with professional development to support educators in creating productive maker spaces and programs.

-Through the 2016-2017 academic year, the Making Spaces program will have 10 participating hubs that will each work with 5 – 10 schools regional schools, creating a national resource network.
+Through the 2016-2017 and 2017-18 academic years, the Making Spaces program will have 10 participating hubs that will each work with 5 – 10 schools regional schools, creating a national resource network.